 Principal Investigator: Sian White, London School of Hygiene and Tropical Medicine (LSHTM)

-The aim of the research is to understand how community perceptions towards COVID-19 and response programmes change over the course of the outbreak.
-The findings are intended to improve the quality of community engagement and behaviour change communication programmes so as to strengthen communities’ trust and acceptability of these processes.
-This research will explore three objectives:
+The aim of the research was to understand how community perceptions towards COVID-19 and response programmes change over the course of the outbreak.
+The research explored three objectives:

 The CPT is a novel approach for enabling community engagement throughout the course of an outbreak.
 By conducting this research, we hope to understand how it is utilised by staff to improve programmes and whether this results in meaningful improvements for populations.
 LSHTM are excited that this research will also enable us to strengthen local research capacity.

 Key outputs from the research will be a Monitoring and Evaluation (M&E) framework for use of the CPT in public health programmes.
-We will also publish two articles in peer-reviewed journals, which we anticipate will be widely read and disseminated by various global networks and platforms.
+We will also publish two articles in peer-reviewed journals.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows